Heat illness can be one or more serious medical conditions like heat cramps, fainting, heat exhaustion and heat stroke.

 taking medications or over-the-counter drugs

-• Keep track of your coworkers.
+being on a low salt diet - Keep track of your coworkers.
 You all need to watch out for each other.
 If anyone looks like

-• After work take a cold bath or shower.
+they are not okay.
+Check them out. - After work take a cold bath or shower.

 Your Rights

-If you are working outdoors, by law, your employer must guarantee you all of the following
+If you are working outdoors, by law, your employer must guarantee you all of the following - Access to fresh, cool drinking water throughout the day.

-• Access to shade (all employees) or an equally cool spot (if you are not an agricultural worker) for 5 minutes at a time to rest and cool down.
+- Access to shade (all employees) or an equally cool spot (if you are not an agricultural worker) for 5 minutes at a time to rest and cool down.

-• Training on how to work safely in the heat, including how to call for emergency services of someone is overcome by heat.
+- Training on how to work safely in the heat, including how to call for emergency services of someone is overcome by heat.